bkuhn/talks/FOSSETCON-2014/copyleft-future.markdown

 <p align="left">
 This is not just a theoretical concern.
-As aggressively as the BSA protects the interests of its commercial members, [GPL enforcers] protects the GPL license in high-profile lawsuits against large corporations. &hellip; FSF &hellip; writes about their expansion of "active license enforcement.
+As aggressively as the BSA protects the interests of its commercial members, [GPL enforcers] protect the GPL license in high-profile lawsuits against large corporations. &hellip; FSF &hellip; writes about their expansion of "active license enforcement.
 So the cost of compliance with copyleft code can be even greater than the use of